 There are no family relationships between any of our directors, director nominees or executive officers.

 Independent members of our board of directors meet in executive session without management present, and are scheduled to do so at least once per year.
-The board of directors has designated Mr. Cerminara as the presiding director for these meetings.

 Stockholder Communications